 1. Padded liners

-Those liners combine several materials to create a comfortable experience for your piggies.
-The top and bottom of the liner are made of soft fleece while the middle part consists of absorbing material.
+This type of liner combines several materials to create a comfortable experience for your piggies.
+The top and bottom of the liner are made of soft fleece while the middle part consists of absorbent material.
 Pee is directly captured by the padding and stored in the central part of the liner.
-The top always stays dry.
 Since the bottom layer is also made of fleece, these liners can be used on both sides.

 Guinea pigs appreciate these liners very much as they resemble mini-mattresses!
 Note that those liners are not waterproof so small leaks of urine may reach the bottom of the cage, but this would be minor leaks.